 Functions: A function is a reusable set of instructions.
-A function takes one or more inputs, performs certain operations, and often returns an output.
+It takes one or more inputs, performs certain operations, and often returns an output.
 Python provides many in-built functions like

 print("The grocery store makes a total profit of $", total_profit)

-"this is some text"), numbers, variables, mathematical expressions etc. We'll learn more about variables & functions in the next section.
+"this is some text"), numbers, variables, mathematical expressions, etc. We'll learn more about variables & functions in the next tutorial.